-- 8 group discussions 5 pts each 40 pts total $\approx 18\%$ of final grade - 1 student presentation / writing assignment 50 pts total $\approx 23\%$ of final grade - o 4-step grading process for the presentation with each step counting for 12.5 pts each (see rubric in Canvas) - 8 low-risk quizzes 10 pts each 80 pts total \approx 36% of final grade - 2 exams -25 pts each -50 pts total $\approx 23\%$ of final grade
+- 8 group discussions 5 pts each 40 pts total $\approx$ 18% of final grade - 1 student presentation / writing assignment 50 pts total ≈ 23% of final grade 4-step grading process for the presentation with each step counting for 12.5 pts each (see rubric in Canvas) - 8 low-risk quizzes 10 pts each 80 pts total $\approx$ 36% of final grade - 2 exams 25 pts each 50 pts total $\approx$ 23% of final grade

 A tentative outline of the due dates of each of those assessments can be seen in the Course Outline below and more information about each of the assessments (including grading rubrics) can be found on Canvas.
+Attendance is the only other factor to play into your final grade.